vk2seb/rfcs/text/0041-fixed-point.md

   - If `value` is a `float` and `shape` is not specified, the smallest shape that gives a perfect representation will be selected.
     If `shape` is specified, `value` will be truncated to the closest representable value first.
   - If `shape` is specified and `value` is too large to be represented by that shape, an exception is thrown.
-    - The exception invites the user to try `clamp=True` to squash this exception, instead clamping the constant to the maximum / minimum value representable by the provided `shape`.
+    - The exception invites the user to try `clamp=True` to squash this exception, instead clamping the constant to the maximum / minimum value representable by the provided `shape` (Motivation: imagine initializing a LUT of `fixed.Const` from `math.sin`, where the destination type has only a sign bit)
 - `.as_integer_ratio()`: Return the value represented as an integer ratio `tuple`.
 - `.as_float()`: Return the value represented as a `float`.
 - Operators are extended to return a `fixed.Const` if all operands are constant.